timothepearce/laravel-time-series-docs/docs/getting-started/what-is-quasar.md

 ## When should I not use it?

 🚫 Can you solve your problem with a single SQL query?
-Well, don't go for it!
-The Goal of Quasar is to help you with complexes data you want a final view at it quickly!
+This might not be your case as you won't benefit from the package.
+The goal of Quasar is to provide help with complex data, allowing you to query it in a quick and easy way.

 ## How to get started?